pjeanjean/mulder-jamstack.github.io/content/static/webcomponent.md

 <div id="toccontent"></div>
 <div id="toc"></div>

-# What is Web Component ?
+# What is *Web Components* ?

-> Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.
+> *Web Components* is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.
 (Source: MDN)

 ## What make a web component ?